kurron/jvm-development-environment/README.md

 # Troubleshooting

-## My Network Does Not Seem To Be Functionin?
+## My Network Does Not Seem To Be Functioning?
 BY default the box is configured to appear as a node on the network, allowing others to connect to services on your machine.
 You can try putting the box into NAT-only mode to see if that fixes things for you.